Ayush-Chaudhari/college-tips-gallery/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source.

-## 👥 Contact

-For any questions or suggestions, please reach out to us at [your-email@example.com]

----

-Made with ❤️ by CollegeTips Team
+Made with ❤️